LoginRadius/engineering-portal/content/engineering/extended-linkedin-api-usage/index.md

 ```

-You can test the response formats for most of the LinkedIn APIs on LinkedIns API console: https://apigee.com/console/linkedin You can access any of the API endpoints after successful login via the raw API handler and retrieve data per your requirements.
+You can test the response formats for most of the LinkedIn APIs on [LinkedIns API console](https://apigee.com/console/linkedin) You can access any of the API endpoints after successful login via the raw API handler and retrieve data per your requirements.

 ## User Management